 Smart companies use artificial intelligence to sell smarter, more targeted and more cost-efficiently.
 How do they do that – and how do both sales teams and their customers benefit?

-AI is becoming increasingly intertwined with the way companies do business among themselves and encourage us as consumers to buy from them.
-Algorithms are now crucial in organizations that want to organize a smarter sales floor with an optimal use of human capital.
+AI is becoming increasingly intertwined with the way companies do business and urge us as consumers to buy from them.
+Algorithms, meanwhile, are crucial in organisations that want to organise a smarter sales floor with optimal use of human capital.